Understanding Your VPS Network Configuration

 What is a MAC address?

-A MAC address is a hardware-level identifier for your virtual network adapter.
-It is automatically assigned and generally does not need to be changed.
-Some software licensing systems use MAC addresses for activation.
+A MAC (Media Access Control) address is a hardware-level identifier for your virtual network adapter.
+It is automatically assigned and looks like six pairs of hexadecimal digits separated by colons (e.g.,

 What is a gateway?

 The gateway is the network device that routes traffic between your server and the rest of the internet.
-When your server sends data to an external address, it passes through the gateway first.
-This is configured automatically and typically does not need to be modified.
+Picture a post office — your server drops off outgoing mail (data packets) at the gateway, and the gateway figures out how to deliver it to the destination.
+This is configured automatically and does not need to be modified.

 What is a netmask?